Park City 1% sales tax increase vote results

 WICHITA, Kan.
-(KSNW) — Voters in Park City are deciding whether to implement a 1% sales tax increase on Tuesday.
+(KSNW) — Voters in Park City said yes to implementing a 1% sales tax increase on Tuesday.

 The wording on the ballot says the revenue will be used “for the purposes of providing mill levy support and paying the costs of public improvements of the City.”